Powerlearnproject/se-assignment-day-2-git-and-github-Valereng/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+##A Pull Request (PR) is a feature in GitHub that facilitates collaboration by allowing developers to propose, review, and discuss changes before merging them into the main branch.
+PRs play a crucial role in:

+1. Code Review & Quality Assurance – Team members can review changes, suggest improvements, and catch bugs before merging.

+2. Collaboration & Discussion – Developers can leave comments, ask questions, and discuss changes with teammates.

+3. Version Control & History Tracking – PRs document why and how changes were made, making it easier to track project history.

+4. Safe Integration – PRs prevent direct changes to the main branch, ensuring new code is tested and reviewed before being merged.
+##Steps Involved in Creating and Merging a Pull Request

+1. Create a New Branch and Make Changes
+2. Open a Pull Request on GitHub
+3. Review Process & Collaboration
+4. Approving & Merging the Pull Request

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?